codemonkeyrick/azure-docs/articles/api-management/self-hosted-gateway-enable-azure-ad.md

 1. Create two custom roles to:
     * Let the configuration API get access to customer's RBAC information
     * Grant permissions to read self-hosted gateway configuration
-1. Grant RBAC access to the API Management instance's managed identity
+1. Grant RBAC access to the API Management instance's system assigned managed identity
 1. Create an Azure AD app and grant it access to read the gateway configuration
 1. Deploy the gateway with new configuration options